 The Manager was appointed in accordance with the terms of the trust deed constituting CRCT dated 23 October 2006 (as amended, varied or supplemented from time to time) (Trust Deed).
 The Trust Deed outlines certain circumstances under which the Manager can be removed, including by notice in writing given by the Trustee upon the occurrence of certain events, or by resolution passed by a simple majority of Unitholders present and voting at a meeting of Unitholders duly convened and held in accordance with the provisions of the Trust Deed.

 The Manager is a wholly owned subsidiary of CapitaLand Limited (CL) which holds a significant unitholding interest in CRCT.
-CL is a long-term real estate developer and investor, and has strong inherent interests in the performance of CRCT.
-CL’s significant unitholding in CRCT ensures its commitment to CRCT and as a result, CL’s interest is aligned with that of other Unitholders.
+CL is a long-term real estate developer and investor, with a vested interest in the long-term performance of CRCT.
+CL’s significant unitholding in CRCT demonstrates its commitment to CRCT and as a result, CL’s interest is aligned with that of other Unitholders.
 The Manager’s association with CL provides the following benefits, among other things, to CRCT:

 OUR CORPORATE GOVERNANCE CULTURE